 What makes this tour special is that it will have a “flexible” schedule, meaning if we find polar bears we can stay with them to maximize photography opportunities.
-Travel with a small group on a very comfortable and welcoming boat, and go off the beaten path to remote locations that the 50-200 passenger cruise ships cannot travel to.
+Travel with a small group (12 guests maximum!) on a very comfortable and welcoming boat and go off the beaten path to remote locations that the 100-500 passenger cruise ships cannot travel to.

 As with all wildlife, polar bears are not guaranteed.
 This trip is weather and ice dependent.
 Each year is different.
 This is a great opportunity for anyone who has always wanted to visit this region of the world.

 Arrive in Longyearbyen, Norway.
-Transfer to the M/S Sjøveien and board the ship at 4:00pm today; it’s time to head north to begin our polar expedition!
+Transfer to the MV Polaris I, board the ship (6:00pm), and head north to begin our 11-day, 10-night polar expedition!

 Spitsbergen is the largest island in the Svalbard archipelago in the Arctic Ocean, north of Norway.
 Very mountainous, the island of Spitsbergen (which means ‘pointed mountain’), presents all the characteristics of the polar environment.
 It offers stunning panoramas, gigantic glaciers plunging into the sea, steep mountains, and also flowering plains and welcoming tundras.
 It is home to a very diverse arctic fauna: polar bears, bearded seals, walruses, reindeer, polar foxes, whales (belugas and minke), as well as many birds such as common eiders, Arctic terns, puffins , Guillemots, mergules, bunches, geese, ivory gulls, and phalaropes.